 What is a Travel Voucher?

 A travel voucher is a certificate, usually electronic, that can be used to pay for travel costs.
-They often come in the form of hotel vouchers, flight vouchers, or cruise vouchers.
-They represent a specific value and can be used towards future purchases.
+They often come in the form of hotel, flight, or cruise vouchers.
+They represent a specific value and can be used toward future purchases.

 How Does Voucher Travel Insurance Work?

-For example, let’s say a cruise line cancels a sailing during the COVID-19 pandemic.
-In lieu of a cash refund, the cruise line offered passengers a $5,000 voucher for a future cruise.
+For example, say a cruise line canceled a sailing during the COVID-19 pandemic, in lieu of a cash refund, the cruise line offered passengers a $5,000 voucher for a future cruise.
 A couple who accepted the $5,000 voucher then redeems it for a future cruise that costs exactly the same amount.
 Airline tickets totaling $650 were then purchased with cash.

 Q: Can the couple insure the total voucher use for the new sailing ($5,000) and airline tickets ($650)?